-- 12.1 If a student or member of staff is alerted to a concern or allegation of abuse regarding a child or adult at risk studying or working for or with the University they should report this immediately to the designated member of staff (usually the relevant NSO or PSO).
-They should not investigate concerns or allegations of abuse themselves without first referring to the designated member of staff. - 12.2 The definition of abuse for the purposes of this policy is consistent with the definitions included in Working Together to Safeguard Children (HM Government, March 2015) is included in section 17. - 12.3 If a student or member of staff is informed by a child or adult at risk about possible abuse or receives a disclosure of issues which indicate potential abuse, they should: - a) listen carefully and stay calm; - b) not interview the person, but question normally and without pressure, in order to be sure that they understand what they are telling them; - c) not put words into the person's mouth; - d) reassure the person that by telling them they have done the right thing; - e) inform the person that they must pass the information on, but that only those that need to know about it will be told; - f) inform them of to whom they will report the matter; - g) make a detailed note of the date, time, place, what the person said, did and their questions. - 13.4 In URGENT cases, where there is an immediate concern about the welfare of a child or adult who may be at risk, you must make direct contact with the police or other appropriate emergency service by calling 101 or 999 as appropriate, or via the Children's Services Multi-Agency Referral Unit (MARU) who can be contacted on 0300 1231 116 or 01208 251 300 out of hours.
+- 12.1 If a student, member of staff, or other member of the campus community is alerted to a concern or allegation of abuse regarding a child or adult at risk studying or working for or with the University they should report this immediately to the designated member of staff (usually the relevant NSO or PSO).
+They should not investigate concerns or allegations of abuse themselves without first referring to the designated member of staff. - 12.2 The definition of abuse for the purposes of this policy is consistent with the definitions included in Working Together to Safeguard Children (HM Government, March 2015) is included in section 17. - 12.3 If a student, member of staff, or other member of the campus community is informed by a child or adult at risk about possible abuse or receives a disclosure of issues which indicate potential abuse, they should: - a) listen carefully and stay calm; - b) not interview the person, but question normally and without pressure, in order to be sure that they understand what they are telling them; - c) not put words into the person's mouth; - d) reassure the person that by telling them they have done the right thing; - e) inform the person that they must pass the information on, but that only those that need to know about it will be told; - f) inform them of to whom they will report the matter; - g) make a detailed note of the date, time, place, what the person said, did and their questions. - 12.4 In URGENT cases, where there is an immediate concern about the welfare of a child or adult who may be at risk, you must make direct contact with the police or other appropriate emergency service by calling 101 or 999 as appropriate, or via the Children's Services Multi-Agency Referral Unit (MARU) who can be contacted on 0300 1231 116 or 01208 251 300 out of hours.
 You should also immediately alert the relevant PSO (section 4.3) if you make an urgent referral.